Pelvic Floor PT

 So what can be done?
 The first step is to talk with your healthcare provider about your symptoms.
 The second step is to begin pelvic floor training with a therapist that has specialized training in this field.
 Research shows that up to 50% of women who try pelvic floor exercises by a pamphlet/handout do the techniques wrong which can make their problem worse.
 For this reason it is important to have a therapist teach you the correct ways to strengthen your pelvic floor.
 Evidence shows that when done correctly and taught by a physical therapist who specializes in this condition then pelvic floor exercises are effective for treating pelvic floor disorders.
 It is never too late to start training, there is evidence to support that older patients with incontinence are just as likely to see improvements from the exercises as younger people.

-If you are a woman living with pelvic floor disorder talk to your healthcare provider today about pelvic floor physical therapy and ask for a referral to Cornerstone Physical Therapy for treatment.
+If you are a woman living with pelvic floor disorder talk to your healthcare provider today about pelvic floor physical therapy and ask for a referral to Cornerstone Physical Therapy or Granite Point Physical Therapy & Wellness for treatment.